wikty/Notes/A Primer on Neural Network Models for Natural Language Processing/README.md

 Networks with $d_{\text{out}}=k>1$ can be used for k-class classification, by associating each dimension with a class, and looking for the dimension with maximal value.

 Similarly, if the output vector entries are positive and sum to one, the output can be interpreted as a distribution over k-classes.
-We can apply a softmax transformation on the output layer to achieve this.
+We can apply a **softmax** transformation on the output layer to achieve this.

 ### Parameters

 The matrices and the bias terms that define the linear transformations are the parameters of the network.
 It is common to refer to the collection of all parameters as $\theta$.
 Together with the input, the parameters determine the network's output.
 The training algorithm is responsible for setting their values such that the network's predictions are correct.

+### Word Embeddings

+The raw features in natural language, like words and part-of-speech and so on, should be mapped into a more dense representation.
+The word embedding is a way to represent dense vector for those features.

+The word embeddings are an essential part of the network's design, it's worked just like another layer and commonly it's inserted before the first hidden layer, be called an **embedding layer** or **lookup layer**.

+Word embeddings are just like other parameters in the network, will be learned during training.

 ## Why we need deep learning